ibm-cloud-architecture/eda-rt-inventory-gitops/docs/mm2/index.md

 ### Overview

 This demo presents how to leverage Mirror Maker 2 between two Kafka clusters running on OpenShift.
-It uses two IBM Event Streams instances on both sides and utilizes miroring feature that ships as part of IBM Event Streams Operator API's.
+It uses two IBM Event Streams instances on both sides and utilizes mirroring feature that ships as part of IBM Event Streams Operator API's.

 * Cluster 1 (Active): This will be our source cluster (Source).
 In this case it can be a Development environment where consumers and producers are connected.
 * Cluster 2 (Passive): This will be our target cluster (Target).
 In this case it can be a Staging environment where no consumers or producers are connected.